Skip to content

 However, some systems can take more work off your plate than others.
 And if you’re unfamiliar with virtual phone services, making an informed decision could be difficult.

-That’s why this article explains everything you should know about virtual phone services — including how they work, how much they cost, and how to get one.
+That’s why this article explains everything you should know about virtual business phones — including how they work, how much they cost, and how to get one.

 Here’s a quick look at the best virtual phone systems (also known as VoIP phone systems) and how they stack up: